carld/carld.github.io/_posts/2017-06-29-a-small-compiler-example.md

 We need to tell Nasm to generate code that the linker can work with.
 The linker is a program that knows how to prepare binary code so it can be loaded into memory as managed by the OS.

 _In this example we tell Nasm the format is Mach-O which is the format used by OSX.
-Mach is the name of the kernel on OSX (and BSD), and O means object_
+Mach is the name of the kernel on OSX (and BSD)_

 ```
 $ nasm -f macho c.s